Albassel/hypeerlog/README.md

 # hypeerlog

- A **blazingly fast** HyperLogLog implementation in Rust that can be distributed across multiple devices

- This implementes all optimizations in the Google paper (except sparse, which is planned for later):  https://research.google.com/pubs/archive/40671.pdf
+A fast, distributable, and lightweight HyperLogLog implementation with bias correction

 ## Usage